Team612/CodeConventions/CODING-CONVENTIONS.md

 ## Header Files

 ### Guards
-Every header file **must** be wrapped in an include, or`#define` guard.
-This is best accomplished with the use of `#pragma once` at the beginning of the file, instead of the Eclipse builtin includeguards, due to appearance, code clutter, and slight performance optimizations in the compiler.
+Every header file **must** have the #pragma once includeguard at the beginning of the file.

 ### `using namespace` Statements
 Statements beginning with `using namespace` should never be used in header